Legal Requirements –

 Submissions are reviewed based on the following criteria:

-1. APA citation style, 6th edition, is applied consistently and correctly throughout the manuscript
+- 1. APA citation style, the 6th edition, is applied consistently and correctly throughout the manuscript

-2. There are at sufficient current, pertinent, scholarly references
+- 2. There are sufficiently current, pertinent, scholarly references

 If you have questions regarding the submission process, please contact the Editors-in-Chief.